 Coach Taylor was contacted to see if he would come and speak with the group each week and receive a $500 donation to the Rattler Football Program.
 He was excited and "it was on!"
 The first week, 20+ people (male and female) came.
 The word began to spread and every Wednesday during football season Coach Taylor came (most weeks he would bring a player to address the group also--thanking for support and answering any questions).

-This became so successful and enjoyable that it has continued for five years and everyone is looking forward to the 2015 Season.
+This became so successful and enjoyable that it has continued for ten years and everyone is looking forward to the 2021 Season.

-When the 2011 Football Season ended, the group wanted to have a couple of lunches for the basketball program; therefore, a lunch was held for the Rattler Basketball Program with Coach Johnson speaking to the group; and for the Rattlerette Basketball Program, with Coach Gibson and two players speaking to the group.
+When the 2011 Football Season ended, the group wanted to have a couple of lunches for the basketball program; therefore, a lunch was held for the Rattler Basketball Program and for the Rattlerette Basketball Program.

 Then it was decided that something should be done for the Women's Softball Program.
 Coach Wiggins and two players came to lunch and chatted with the group.
 One member of the group asked Coach Wiggins what she needed to help the program.
 She indicated a "pitching machine" and "water vacuum" would be a tremendous help to the program.